 You’re not happy with your sex life

 There are many ways to have great sex when you’re long-distance — sending sexts, having a steamy Skype or Facetime sesh, or using sex toys that can be controlled from afar.
-But if these tricks aren’t working for you, or if your partner just isn’t interested in trying them, it’s okay to prioritize your need to have a sex life you enjoy.
+But if these tricks aren’t working for you, or if your partner just isn’t interested in trying them, it’s okay to prioritise your need to have a sex life you enjoy.

 You’re not on the same page about the future